marczz/rest-sphinx-memo/source/ReST.rst

 :restref:`citation references
 <restructuredtext.html#citation-references>`

-Citations are identical to footnotes except that they use only non-numeric labels.
+A citation are identical to a :ref:`footnote` except that it uses only non-numeric labels.

 .. list-table::